jneidel/jneidel.com/content/essay/dont/index.md

 ## References

-I got this idea from Richard Bandler in his programm Persuasion Engineering.
+I got this idea from Richard Bandler in his programm <cite>Persuasion Engineering</cite>.